How Post-Its Cured My Ice Cream Obsession

 It worked.
 No surprise twists here.
 The permission assault just worked.
 For the first time in my life, the decision to eat ice cream is simple: Do I want it?
 Will it satisfy me?
 Okay, let’s have some.
 It’s gone from advanced calculus to advanced common sense.
 Sometimes I do want it and it will satisfy me, but my brain jumps in with a reminder: Oh but I’m going to that restaurant that serves my favorite sundae later.
 So, maybe I’ll hold off so I can really enjoy that one.
 And then it shuts the hell up.
 No counter-arguments, no doomsday visions of chocolate-covered fat grams.
 It’s just not that important.

-Now that the months have turned cooler, I’ve lost even more interest in ice cream.
-To be clear, I don’t mean to say that I never eat it and never will again, or that (surprise!)
-Post-Its are the world’s most effective dieting tool.
-Post-Its didn’t take away my taste for ice cream, but they helped take away my ice cream obsession.
+Now that the months have turned cooler, I’ve lost further interest in ice cream.
+To be clear, I don’t mean to say that I never eat it and never will again, and surprise, Post-Its are the world’s most effective dieting tool.
+Post-Its didn’t take away my taste for ice cream, but they helped take away my ice-cream obsession.
 I’m not eating it very much now, not because I’ve conquered it with an iron will to abstain — but because it’s cold out.
 I don’t feel like it.
 This is normal.
 I’m becoming more normal.
-And this shiny new mundanity is one of the things for which I am so damn grateful.
+And this shiny new mundanity is one of the things I am so damn grateful for.

 That first day, the change was minimal.
 I had some ice cream after dinner, and while it wasn’t an anxiety free experience, I did notice the knot in my chest soften just a bit when I saw those cheery Post-Its looking up at me when I took the pint out, and again when I put it back.
 (My boyfriend noticed the change too, asking what was up with all the signage in our freezer.
 “IT HELPS ME,” I kindly explained.)